 Don't Waste Your Time Chimping

-Chimping means to check out your photos as you go on the back of your camera.
+Chimping means checking out your photos as you go on the back of your camera.
 There might be times when you can take a quick look, but chances are you're missing something.
 It's far better to just shoot and worry about what you got later.

 The exception to this rule would be when you need to make sure your settings are in order.
 Is the focus sharp enough for an upcoming sequence?
 Is your exposure perfect?
 Answer these questions early in the game.
 And consider taking some trash photos just to check the settings before the action happens.